radhika2026/AutoLedger/README.md

 8. **Error Notification Implementation:** Implemented toast notifications for error reporting and API responses, improving user experience with real-time feedback.

-9. **Rewrote the Insurance and ServiceCenterPage:** The page was initially built by other members of the team but had major issues, including unnecessary fields and the absence of useState to store the values.
+9. **Rewrote the Insurance:** The page was initially built by other members of the team but had major issues, including unnecessary fields and the absence of useState to store the values.

 ## Siva(Major Contributor for Backend Development)